Chapter 28 : Uh-Oh, Love Comes To Town

 I laughed.
 “I wish I’d had class with you lot.
 It was always so dull and no one ever interrupted him like that.
 But at least that class afforded me a few extra hours of sleep per week.”

-Despite the weird atmosphere of the Hog’s Head, Sirius’s practical joke, and the guy with the eyebrows staring at us from his corner, Sirius and I had a fun time.
+Despite the weird atmosphere of the Hog’s Head, and the bloke with the eyebrows staring at us from his corner, Sirius and I had a fun time.
 I told him a ghost story about Hogsmeade’s haunted Shrieking Shack, and he tried to spook me as we walked by the dilapidated building.
 We wandered about the town for a while, with no real direction in mind, and I couldn’t help but be happy.
 With Hogsmeade rather less crowded than usual, we took advantage of the empty High Street as we gleefully ran and tossed a Fanged Frisbee for a while; and aside from that, Sirius had not let go of my hand for practically the entire afternoon.

 On our way back to the secret tunnel, we browsed through Honeydukes.
 This was not a particularly good idea, because we were both a bit peckish, and bought far more sweets than we needed.
 We walked through the back room of the shop as we made our way back to the cellar.
-I had never really paid attention to the back of the store before – it had the most ridiculous sweets.
-The first thing I saw was what appeared to be a tarantula, but was apparently chocolate.
+I had never really paid attention to the back of the store before – it had the most ridiculous sweets, the first of which we saw was a chocolate tarantula.

 “Maybe I should get that for Moony,” Sirius mused, apparently to himself.
 “He loves chocolate.”